The Fist of God: Plot

-Because of the pressure on the Israelis to admit Jericho's existence, the Mossad executes "Operation Joshua", an attempt to infiltrate the Viennese bank holding Jericho's account and seize the funds.
-An agent seducing the bank manager's secretary along with the assistance from Jewish diaspora such as sayanim helps the Mossad access and photograph the details of the Jericho account, allowing the Israeli government to recover the entire reward rendered to Jericho.
-The secretary, Edith Hardenberg, eventually commits suicide when she realized that her "lover" had used her to obtain the information.
-Jericho – who turns out to be AMAM director Brigadier Omar Khatib (also known as "The Tormentor") – is picked up by Mossad agents masquerading as American military intelligence agents, flown out of Iraq, drugged, and his body thrown into the sea from 10,000 feet.
+Pressured to admit Jericho's existence, the Israelis execute "Operation Joshua" to infiltrate the Viennese bank holding Jericho's account and seize the funds.
+An agent seduces the bank manager's secretary, members of the Jewish diaspora such as sayanim helps the Mossad access and photograph the details of the Jericho account, and the Israeli government recovers the entire reward rendered to Jericho.
+The secretary commits suicide when she realizes her "lover" had used her to obtain the information.
+Jericho, revealed to be AMAM director Brigadier Omar Khatib, is picked up by Mossad agents masquerading as American military intelligence.
+He's flown out of Iraq, drugged, and thrown into the sea from 10,000 feet.

 Subplots

 Aside from the main plot involving Martin and the Mossad operation in Vienna, there are other subplots that eventually tie themselves into the story.
 These include a prostitute servicing the commander of Iraq's armoured forces who is also a spy for the Iraqi counter-intelligence head, the backgrounds of an Iraqi Air Force pilot and his brother, the chief of Iraq's counter-intelligence, and the USAF pilot who bombs the Iraqi factory.
 The Iraqi Air Force pilot, his brother, and the Iraqi counter-intelligence head are revealed to be former elementary school classmates of the Martin brothers.